fabric8io/fabric8/docs/vagrantOpenShift.md

 ### Recreating OpenShift

-If you suspend your VMs or reboot your boxes; or just want to reset your OpenShift installation to a clean installation, just run...
+If you suspend your VMs or reboot your boxes; or just want to reset your OpenShift installation to a clean installation, just run this from your openshift-origin folder:

+    cd openshift-origin
     vagrant-restart-openshift.sh

 which will reload your VMs, delete any temporary volumes and start up the services.